Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

-We will now prove that $x$ and $y$ have the same set of factors.
-This will imply that $y$ is a Sturmian word and has the same slope as $x$ by Proposition \ref{MoHe}.
+We now prove that $x$ and $y$ have the same set of factors.
+This implies that $y$ is a Sturmian word and has the same slope as $x$ by Proposition \ref{MoHe}.
 Suppose to the contrary that there exists a least positive integer $n>0$ such that the factors of $x$ and $y$ of length $n+2$ differ.
+In what follows, we assume: